Ammar-Amjad/DYH/README.md

-# Do Your Homework: Ensuring Reproducibility in Computer Network Security Research
+# Do Your Homework: Ensuring Reproducibility in Deep Learning Research

 ## Abstract
 This repository hosts the project "Do Your Homework," which addresses the critical issue of reproducibility in scientific research, particularly within the field of computer network security.
 The project presents a framework of metrics to measure the reproducibility of Deep learning research papers, aiming to save researchers time by providing a streamlined method for assessing a paper's credibility based on code and data availability, as well as the ease of recreating results.